Spectral equivalence of Gaussian random functions: operator approach

 Recall that if $A$ and $\widetilde A$ are operators in the Hilbert spaces $H$ and $\widetilde H$ respectively, we can define their tensor product $A\otimes\widetilde A$ in the Hilbert space $H\otimes\widetilde H$.
 If $A$ and $\widetilde A$ are integral operators with kernels ${\cal A}(x,y)$ and $\widetilde {\cal A}(s,t)$ then $A\otimes\widetilde A$ is also an integral operator with kernel $\mathbb{A}((x,s),(y,t))={\cal A}(x,y)\widetilde {\cal A}(s,t)$.

 As the eigenvalues of the tensor product $A\otimes\widetilde A$ are the products of the eigenvalues $\lambda_i(A)$ and $\lambda_j(\widetilde A)$, the following statement is obvious.

-{\bf Proposition 2.} {\it Let $A_k$ and $B_k$ be compact operators in the Hilbert spaces $H_k$, $k=1,\dots,d$.
+\begin{prop} Let $A_k$ and $B_k$ be compact operators in the Hilbert spaces $H_k$, $k=1,\dots,d$.
 Assume that non-zero eigenvalues of the operators $A_k$ and $B_k$ coincide (with the multiplicities) for every $k$.
 Then the non-zero eigenvalues of the tensor products